alexandru-dinu/igcc/README.md

 ## Credits

-Andy Balaam may be contacted on axis3x3 at users dot sourceforge dot net
+- Andy Balaam may be contacted on axis3x3 at users dot sourceforge dot net

-IGCC is Copyright (C) 2009 Andy Balaam
+- IGCC is Copyright (C) 2009 Andy Balaam

-IGCC is Free Software released under the terms of the GNU General Public License version 2 or later.
+- IGCC is Free Software released under the terms of the GNU General Public License version 2 or later

-IGCC comes with NO WARRANTY.
+- IGCC comes with NO WARRANTY

-See the file COPYING for more information.